 - Questionable reliability

-The Peugeot 308 rivals the Volkswagen Golf and Ford Focus in the family hatchback market, and it trumps them both in terms of boot space.
-It's very efficient too, with three diesel engines that qualify for free road tax.
-However it's not as good to drive as the Focus and doesn’t feel as well made as the Golf.
+The Peugeot 308 rivals the Volkswagen Golf and Ford Focus in the family hatchback class, and it trumps them both for boot space.
+It's very efficient, too, with three diesel engines that qualify for free road tax.
+However, it's not as good to drive as the Focus and doesn’t feel as well built as the Golf.

 - Spacious boot

 - Not much fun to drive

 - Parts of interior still feel a bit cheap

 - Some safety kit only on top spec models